nakulbende/Make-Eufy-Smart-Again/README.md

 ### Enclosures, and bumper modification

 One might notice all the 3d printed parts on cleaner.
 These not only protect the parasitic electronics that are taking a ride with our Eufy, but also increase the height of bumper to make sure the cleaner does not go under something and rip off the electroinics.
-All 3d printed files are in stl folder.
+All 3d printed files are in Images folder.

 ### Future revisions/ areas of improvements: